spicetify/docs/docs/development/api-wrapper/methods/graphql.md

 Because this is a private API, it is not documented by Spotify.
 This documentation is based on the usage of the API in the Spotify client, and may not be accurate.

-It is also subjected to drastic changes in the future, and has went through such changes in the past.
+It is also subject to drastic changes in the future, and has gone through such changes in the past.

-Any issues or errors that arises from using this API is not the responsibility of this documentation.
-Use at your own risk.
+Any issues or errors that arise from using this API are not the responsibility of this documentation.
+If you want to take advantage of this API, bear this in mind.

 :::